Here’s Why 21 Savage Could Be Deported

 21 Savage might be out of ICE custody for now, but he’s not out of the woods when it comes to deportation.
 A deep dive into Savage’s case shows that at some point, the rapper might be able to move to the United States for good with an approved visa, but in all likelihood, he will be deported back to the United Kingdom to wait for his visa application to be approved.

-TMZ is reporting that 21 Savage was the target of the arrest on Super Bowl Sunday which put him into ICE custody and it was always about his status.
+TMZ is reporting that 21 Savage was the target of an arrest on Super Bowl Sunday which put him into ICE custody, and it was always about his status.
 The decision to arrest the rapper was made months ago by the Atlanta bureau of ICE due to a prior drug conviction in 2014.
 But what the Atlanta ICE office didn’t see was that the conviction was vacated, so Savage’s record is clean.

-It was due to the miscommunication about Savage’s record that he was denied bond initially, so after that matter was cleared up, he should have been released pending his hearing, right?
+It was due to the miscommunication about Savage’s record that he was denied bond initially, so after that matter was cleared up, he should have been released pending his hearing.
 Well, things didn’t shake out that way because instead of acknowledging the error and releasing Savage, a source who is involved in the case says that the D.C. office of ICE decided to hold onto the rapper anyway.

 “ICE in D.C.
 IGNORED the fact that the conviction was erased and doubled down, saying 21 should NOT be released.”